ChristiaL/IOTCar/README.md

 How to deploy a Node.js program to Bluemix
 ==========================================

+###For more detailed steps with pictures, please scan the Word document under the "document" folder.

 1. First of all, you should have a Bluemix account and a Git account.

 2. Login your account and create a workspace.
 Click the button upper right to scan your profile.
 Make sure you are in the US South Region.